jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 First, we could build a support army.

-We could raise a bunch of money, hire a whole ton folks, and stick them in a call center or closet to answer emails and phone calls.
+We could raise a bunch of money, hire a whole ton of folks, and stick them in a call center or closet to answer emails and phone calls.
 They would probably hate their jobs, stick around for a year or so, and then leave.
 At some point, we might stop getting to know them, since there are so many of them and they